 The substantive criteria used by the USACE to evaluate a permit are the Section 404(b)(1) Guidelines (40 CFR Part 230) promulgated by the United States Environmental Protection Agency (USEPA).
 The guidelines require the evaluation of "practicable alternatives," and are used to identify the Least Environmentally Damaging Practicable Alternative (LEDPA) to ensure that "no discharge of dredged or fill material shall be permitted if there is a practicable alternative to the proposed discharge which would have less adverse impact on the aquatic ecosystem, so long as the alternative does not have other significant adverse environmental consequences."
-The guidelines define an alternative as practicable "if it is available and capable of being done after taking into consideration cost, existing technology, and logistics in light of overall project purposes" (40 CFR §230.10 Southern Palm Beach Island
+The guidelines define an alternative as practicable "if it is available and capable of being done after taking into consideration cost, existing technology, and logistics in light of overall project purposes" (40 CFR §230.10 [a][2]).

-[a][2]).
 The Section 404(b)(1) Guidelines indicate that the analysis of alternatives for NEPA environmental documents will in most cases provide the information required to evaluate the alternatives under the guidelines (40 CFR §230.10 [a][4]).

-The USACE evaluated and screened the alternatives mindful of both the NEPA requirements and the 404(b)(1) Guideline requirements.
-As a result, the alternatives analysis in this EIS satisfies the requirements under both NEPA and the Section 404(b)(1) Guidelines.
-As described below, the USACE examined the full scope of possible alternatives and components and systematically arrived at the range of reasonable and practicable alternatives.
+The USACE and cooperating agencies evaluated and screened the alternatives mindful of both the NEPA requirements and the 404(b)(1) Guideline requirements.
+As a result, the alternatives analysis in this EIS also satisfies the requirement under both NEPA and the Section 404(b)(1) Guidelines.
+As described below, the USACE and cooperating agencies examined the full scope of possible alternatives and components and systematically arrived at the range of reasonable and practicable alternatives.
 Through this process, the USACE believes that it has captured all of the alternatives and components necessary to determine whether the Applicants' proposed Project is the LEDPA.
-This chapter describes the USACE's process of identifying and evaluating alternatives for meeting the established overall project purpose for the proposed Project, which, as discussed in Chapter 1, is to achieve shoreline stabilization that prevents damage to upland property during a 15-year storm event in areas with seawalls or in areas where seawalls can be state qualified and damage to habitable buildings currently without seawalls in areas where seawalls cannot be state qualified during a 25-year storm event within the southern portion of Reach 8, all of Reach 9, and the northern portion of Reach 10, in Palm Beach County, Florida.
+This chapter describes the USACE's process of identifying and evaluating alternatives for meeting the established purpose and need for the proposed Project, which, as discussed in Chapter 1, is to address the current erosion rates and provide storm protection for upland infrastructure and property, and to enhance recreational use in the County portion of the Project Area shoreline.